In-depth

 1. Telematics data from organisations that record data from thousands of EVs (as they are driven).

-2. Extensive lab research and testing of lithium-ion batteries.
+2. Extensive lab research and testing of lithium-ion battery cells.

 When will the battery need replacing?
 Current data says: Probably never.